 Avoid Making Hermaphrodites

 Make sure that the mother plant has not reached the flowering stage.
-If you cut from a flowering plant, the weed clones are likely to become hermaphrodites.
+If you cut from a flowering plant, the weed clones will likely become hermaphrodites.

-Such plants have both sexual organs, and they aren’t as profitable as the females.
+Such plants have both sexual organs and aren’t as profitable as the females.

-Your best bet is to pick a mother plant in its vegetative growth period.
+Your best bet is to pick a mother plant in its vegetative stage.

 Dedicate Healthy Mother Plants